radiantlogic-v8/documentation-new/documentation/architect-guide/high-availability-and-performance.md

 If you require either load balancing and/or failover to the underlying directories, you can use a hardware load balancer between RadiantOne and the underlying directories (as depicted above).
 The data source configured in RadiantOne would point to the hardware load balancer and this middle layer would be configured with access to the required backend servers.

->**NOTE – if you only require failover to the back-end LDAP servers (no load balancing required), then you can use the built-in mechanism of the RadiantOne service for this.
+>[!note] if you only require failover to the back-end LDAP servers (no load balancing required), then you can use the built-in mechanism of the RadiantOne service for this.
 When configuring the LDAP data source, you can list the failover server for that specific back-end in the Failover Servers parameter.
 Multiple failover servers may be listed (if they are exact replicas of the primary server).
-In this scenario, a hardware load balancer is not required.**
+In this scenario, a hardware load balancer is not required.

 ## Related Material